bbatsov/prelude/README.md

 ### Personalizing

-Fork the official Prelude repo and add your own touch to it.
-You're advised to avoid changing stuff outside of the personal folder to avoid having to deal with git merge conflicts in the future.
+**Fork** (instead of cloning) the official Prelude repo and add your own touch to it.
+You're advised to **avoid changing stuff outside of the personal folder** to avoid having to deal with git merge conflicts in the future.

 If you'd like to add some auto installation of packages in your personal config use the following code: